 Here’s the Good News...

 The good news is that even though you can’t spot reduce with exercise, you do not have to resort to liposuction to get rid of the fat in this area.
-A well designed exercise regimen combined with a nutrition program that supports your goal will get you there.
+A well designed exercise regimen combined with a nutrition program that supports your goal of losing love handles and a muffin top.

 The first thing you need to realize is it’s all a matter of total body fat percentage.
 When you get your overall body fat percentage down, a certain amount of that will come from the lower back area.